atedja/yas/README.markdown

 #### Symbolize

 Symbolize keys in your hash.
 This does not perform deep symbolize.
-See nested Attribute validation if you want deep symbolize.
+See `type` in the Attribute section for if you want deep symbolize.

     symbolize true|false